nairyuuu/Project_1/README.md

     protected static final String DB_PASSWORD = System.getenv("DB_PASSWORD");
     ```
 - Replace `your-username` and `your-password` with the value you initialize in your `docker-comse.yml`

+### Configure client and server
+- Update the Config.java file in the source code folder to your IP and port

 ### Running the Application